WildZarek/42PiscineCyber/README.md

 #### ex03

 Our investigation is ending, but last, we are asked to find the phone model which that photo was taken.<br>
-Time to explore through metadata!
+Time to explore through metadata! :mag_right:

 For that pourpouse, you can use CLI tools like **Exiftool**, but I had prefer to use [fotoforensics.com](https://fotoforensics.com)
 <br>